creative leadership

 It just depends on who you invite and how big it is.
 I've been in ones that had three or four people and then I've been in ones where there were 40.
 Often what we’ll do is set up 2 layers, an outer circle and an inner circle, so you're sitting skin to skin with other people in front and back of you.
 The fires outside and you heat the rocks for two to four hours.
 Those rocks are then taken into the center, the door is shut, and the water is poured over the rocks.
 So, you’re bummed if you’re in that front row and you're sensitive, cause you're not going anywhere.

-Do you remember you’re first experience in a sweat lodge?
+Do you remember your first experience in a sweat lodge?

 I don’t remember, but I do remember certain moments throughout all of them.